jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### The 3 vi Modes

-> __Example Usage:__ Let's invoke vi from the shell.
+> __Example Usage:__ Let's invoke vim from the shell.
 Open up a terminal and type ```vim notes.txt```, what happens?
 You see a screen like this.
 All those tilde marks (\~) mean that those lines don't exist--they are visual place holders.
 If you receive an error that `vim` is not installed you will need to install it via your package manager.

 ![*vi initial screen*](images/Chapter-07/editors/vi/vi-blank.png "vi blank")

-   The __vi editor__ has 3 modes.
+The __vi editor__ has 3 modes:

 1) COMMAND mode used to position the cursor
 2) INSERT mode used to insert/delete text